 These reports can also be viewed on the SVB Securities website.

-RULE 606 – In accordance with SEC Rule 606, as amended April 30, 2019, the firm compiles and publishes a quarterly report regarding its routing of non-directed customer orders in national market system securities and listed options with a notional value of less than $50,000.00.
+RULE 606 – In accordance with SEC Rule 606, as amended April 30, 2019, the firm compiles and publishes a quarterly report regarding its routing of held, non-directed customer orders in national market system securities and listed options with a notional value of less than $50,000.00.
 This report is available at www.svbsecurities.com or https://mta.ihsmarkit.com/app-v2/public-report-library/public-report-library-view/SVB%20Securities%20LLC/246 within one month after the end of the quarter addressed in the report.
 The firm’s legacy SEC Rule 606 reports are available at http://vrs.vista-one-solutions.com/

 Customers may request a written copy of the report free of charge.
 In addition, customers may request the firm to furnish a report identifying the venue to which their orders in national market system securities and listed options were routed for execution in the six months prior to the request, whether the orders were directed orders or non-directed orders, and the time of the transactions, if any, resulting from such orders.
 Please contact your SVB Securities Sales representative to request SEC Rule 606 order routing information.